Scott H. Hutchins, Ph.D.

 Parsons graduated from the University of Missouri-Columbia with honors in Agricultural Economics and earned a master’s degree from the University of Maryland-College Park in Survey Methodology.
 He grew up on the family dairy farm in southwestern Missouri and worked on several farming operations throughout high school and college.

-Dr. Manjit Misra is the Director of the USDA National Institute of Food and Agriculture (NIFA), USDA’s extramural funding agency in the Research, Education, and Economics Mission Area.
+Dr. Jaye L. Hamby is the director of the U.S. Department of Agriculture’s National Institute of Food and Agriculture, the extramural funding agency in the USDA Research, Education and Economics Mission Area.

 Dr. Deirdra Chester